What Is Out-the-Door Price — and What's Actually Hiding Inside It

-If the payment matched what you asked for, that's exactly when you should have been the most suspicious.
-Because that's when everything else was adjusted to make it work.
+If the payment matched exactly what you asked for, that's precisely when you should have been the most suspicious.

 I spent years in the finance office structuring deals.
 The customers who got the worst outcomes weren't the ones who fought on price — they were the ones who gave us a monthly payment target and let us work backward from it.
 When the payment lands exactly where you wanted it, it means the rate, the term, the products, and the fees were all dialed in around that number.
 Not around your best interest.